 Articles of incorporation of the Carbon Dale Coal company, with headquarters in this city, were filed with the county clerk this afternoon.
 The amount of the capital stock is \$25,000, divided into 500,000 shares of the par value of 5 cents each.
 The officers of the company are: President, H. A. Smith; vice president, C. D. Harding; secretary and treasurer, E. A. Wilson.
 These gentlemen, together with S. H. Love and A. S. Campbell, also com-prise the board of directors.
 The company's property is situated in Carbon county.

-LETTER FROM LIEUT, HARD.
+LETTER FROM LIEUT.
+HARD.

-Second Lieut, Carl B. Hard, formerly of the Tribune, now of the Thirty-fifth Infantry, U. S. V., in a letter to a friend in this city, dated Balniag, Luzon, P. I., January 3, 1900, and which came to hand the sentence of the logislature, as are to adjourn them for not exceeding four months, from any enemy or contagious and glad to see anyone from Sait Lake. vas fractured ccupied Prieska and is nov Prieska is on the Orange river, one very satisfactory way. hundred miles below Orange River station and west of Kimberlay.
+Second Lieut.
+Carl B. Hard, formerly of the Tribune, now of the Thirty-fifth infantry, U.S. V., in a letter to a friend in this city, dated Balniag, Luzon, P. I., They a member of the legislature, as are

-Hoof Lasger, Ladysmith, Tuesday, Jan.
-30.-All is quiet here.
-The "long Toms" occasionally fire on Ladysmith.
-The deaths in Ladysmith from fever and other causes must be enormous, as clearly see them burying corpses daily.
-Gen. Joubert went to the upper Tugela yesterday.
+Board of Health Passes Resolution gela yesterday.

 New York, Feb.
-1 .- London papers have little news from South Africa to-day and there is not much comfort in that little except that the beleaguered garrison of Ladysmith did not despair when they learned of Gen. Buller's sec ond reverse, but were still hopeful and determined.
-The public does not believe that Gen. Buller's army is capable of relieving Ladysmith, so the talk of a fresh movement does not inspire here.
+1.-London papers have little news from South Africa today and there is not much comfort in that little except that the beleaguered garrison of Ladysmith did not despair when they learned of Gen. Buller's sec-ond reverse, but were still hopeful and determined.
+The public does not believe that Gen. Builer's army is capable of relieving Ladysmith, so the talk of a fresh movement does not inspire here.
 It is not true, as has been reported, that Gen. Buller has withdrawn all his troops south of the Tugela.
 His big guns were still at Mount Alice on Sunday, with Lyttleton's brigade covering them.

-According to the latest information the retirement from Spion Kop was inevitable.
-When reinforcements and a few guns arrived during the night the position still held by the British forces was so confined that the various regiments were huddled together and it was impossible in the darkness to make proper arrangements to meet the storm of shell and bullets that the daylight would bring upon them.
+According to the latest information the retirement from Spion Kop was in-evitable.
+When reinforcements and a few guns arrived during the night the position still held by the British forces was so confined that the various regiments were huddled together and it was impossible in the darkness to make proper arrangements to meet the of shell and bullets that the daylight would bring upon them.

 The campaign in Cape Colony does not develop rapidly.
-The Boers at Colesburg, Steynburg, and Stormburg seem to be content if they can keep the British troops in check while Cronje operates between Modder river and Kimberley, holding Methuen quiet while the Boers bombard the diamond city.
+The floers at Colesburg, Sternburg, and Stormburg seem to be content if they can keep the British troops in check while Cronje operates between Modder river and Kimberley, belding, Methuen, aniet Kimberley, holding Methuen quiet while the Boers bombard the diamond

 Dr. Leyds' popularity in Berlin seems to be worrying the London pa-pers.
-He is to hold another conference with Count Von Buelow, the German foreign minister.
-The alarm over the alleged defenselessness of the British Isles increases.
-The London Daily Telegraph publishes a dispatch from Portsmonth saying: "In the naval circles of Portsmouth there is a strong impression that before long the government will mobilize the reserve squadron and commission several cruisers to be added to it.
-This impression is borne out by the fact that the naval officers who are unemployed have been notified to hold themselves in readiness to proceed on active service at short notice.
-"The work on ships in handat Portsmouth is being pushed with all speed.
-Only the most necessary repairs on several cruisers now refitting have been taken in hand.
-That the channel squadron should at the last moment have been retained in Reltish waters instead of being sent direct to Gibraltar, is also considered a sign that some important step may be taken.
+He is to hold another confer-ence with Count Von Buelow, the German foreign minister.

+The alarm over the alleged defense-lessness of the British Isles increases.
+The London Daily Telegraph publishes a dispatch from Portsmouth saying: "In the naval circles of Portsmouth there is a strong impression that be fore long the government will mobilize the reserve squadron and commission several cruisers to be added to it.
+This impression is borne out by the fact that the naval officers who are unemployed have been notified to hold them-selves in readiness to proceed on active service at short notice at the last moment have been retained n British waters instead of being sent direct to Gibraltar, is also considered sign that some important step may be taken.
 The squadron remains for ten days or a fortnight at Bantry and then proceeds to Suda Bay or Gibraltar.
-All this, too, at a time when the tone of the continental press is not more hostile toward England than it has been for years: when no threat against England is heard in Russia or Germany, or even in France.
-Charles Pierce, consul general for the Orange Free State, says: